-Aylin Tekiner Tolu, Ph.D. is an assistant professor and the department head in the Department of English Language Teaching at MEF University, Turkey.
+Aylin Tekiner Tolu, Ph.D. is an assistant professor in the Department of English Language Teaching at MEF University, Turkey.
 She received her B.A. degree in Foreign Language Teaching and M.S. degree in Cognitive Science at Middle East Technical University.
 She holds her Ph.D. in Second Language Acquisition and Instructional Technology from the University of South Florida.
 She taught several online courses when she was in the U.S. and researched synchronous communication in online teaching.
 She has taught several courses at both graduate and undergraduate level mainly focusing on technology, ELT methods, materials development and second language acquisition.

 Fifteen years after teaching at an elementary school, within the framework of University within School model, she is teaching English at a 6th grade in a public school this year.
 As a faculty member at Bahcesehir University, she worked very closely with colleges and gave several teacher training workshops in different cities of Turkey, interned pre-service teachers, mentored in-service teachers and conducted research on university-school partnership and the use of technology with young learners.